yassir63/oai5g-mep/README.md

 The mental model is that we are dealing with essentially three states:

 * (0) initially, the FIT/R2lab nodes are down;
-* (1) after setup, 3 FIT/R2lab node are loaded with the proper image to deploy the blueprint, and depending on the UEs selected more FIT nodes can be loaded with Quectel-specific UE images;
+* (1) after setup, 3 FIT/R2lab node are loaded with the proper image to deploy the MEP blueprint, and depending on the UEs selected more FIT nodes can be loaded with Quectel-specific UE images;
 * (2) at that point one can use the `--start` option to start the system, which amounts to deploying containers on FIT nodes;
 * (back to 1) it is point one can roll back and come back to the previous state, using the `--stop` option